 In addition to the design projects featured in my portfolio, you can also visit the Illustration, Photography, Printmaking, and UX sections to see a variety of my other visual design work.

 Publication Design / Production

 Metro Pulse and Knoxville Magazine were two publications under a single publisher in Knoxville, TN.
-For these publications, I handled a variety of tasks, from managing a staff of designers and artists to weekly cover designs.
-At the Metro Pulse alt-weekly, I designed the articles, covers and performed copy editing.
-For Knoxville Magazine I handled production management and article design as well as occasional cover design.
+For these publications, I handled various tasks, from managing a staff of designers and artists to weekly cover designs.
+At the Metro Pulse alt-weekly, I designed the articles, and covers and performed copy editing.
+For Knoxville Magazine I handled production management, article design, and occasional cover design.

-“Flanking on the Right” was a cover story done for the Metro Pulse.
+“Flanking on the Right” was a cover story I had done for the Metro Pulse.
 The article used a combination of full color and spot color.
-The artwork starts with a photoshop I did combining an elephant and a human.
-It is followed by illustrations I did to go with the pull quotes to better break up the body copy.
-Rather than using a mini cap, I opted to use the elephant logo to denote each smaller section.
+One of the goals was to organize elements in a way so that the spot and full-color facing pages work together cohesively.
+The artwork starts with a photoshop combining an elephant and a human to represent the subject.
+It is followed by illustrations I made to go with the pull quotes to better break up the body copy.
+Rather than using a drop cap, I opted to use the elephant logo to denote each smaller section.

 Design With Type

 “Design with Type” is a publication that delves into the art and science of typography.
 Each spread in the book focused on different concepts of typography, exploring the ways in which type can be manipulated to create impactful designs.
 By incorporating interactive elements directing and guiding the reader, I aimed to engage the audience and encourage them to dive deeper into the content.
 The sample pages below offer a glimpse into the range of concepts explored in the publication and the creative ways in which type was used to bring them to life.